iotJumpway/Oculus-Examples/Rift/vrAIretail/README.md

 - 1 x VR ready machine
 - 1 x [Oculus Rift](https://software.intel.com/en-us/ai-academy/tools/devcloud "Oculus Rift")

+## What Will We Make?

+Recently I joined the VR program of the Intel Software Innovators program, after being involved in the IoT and AI programs for around a year.
+This project documents my first ever VR project.

+In this tutorial you will learn how to create an Artificial Intelligence Virtual Reality store assistant that can understand your spoken requests and show you the products you want.
+We will use the iotJumpWay platform to communicate with possible back end applications or ordering systems.

+The project is a work in progress and will be updated regularly.
+Below you will find everything covered in this tutorial:

+- Install Required Software
+- Cloning The Repo (Optional)
+- Create Unreal Engine Project
+- Add Starter Content
+- Add Walls
+- Create An Actor

 ## Install Required Software

-Set up Unreal Engine and Visual Studio 2015, you need to that specific version of Visual Studio.
+Set up Unreal Engine and Visual Studio 2015, you need to install that specific version of Visual Studio.
 Whilst installing Visual Studio 2015 you need to ensure that you install the C++ extras also.

-## Cloning The Repo
+## Cloning The Repo (Optional)

 You can optionally download the full code by cloning this repository to a location on your development terminal.
 This is the first time I have shared an Unreal Engine project to Github so if anything does not work please alert me via the repo Issues.